hikingpig/java-practice/2_find_first_non_repeated_character/README.md

 # performance
 - with 45,000 characters:
+  - with primitive array:
-  - repeated looping to record firsttime and repeated character: 600ms
+    - repetitive looping to record firsttime and repeated character: 600ms
     - record first time and repeated character directly on codepoint array: 25ms
+  - with map: 35ms